 Step 1: Activate the yeast.
 Mix the warm water, sugar, and yeast together in a bowl and let it sit until bubbles start to form on the surface.

 Step 2: Make the dough.
 Mix the lime zest, eggs and flour into the yeast mixture until combined.
-Knead the dough until it looks smooth and glossy.
+Knead the dough until it looks smooth and glossy and passes the window pane test.

 Step 3: Let it proof overnight.
 Transfer the dough to an oiled bowl, cover it in plastic, and let it proof until the dough has doubled in size.
 Afterward, punch down the dough with your fist and place it back in the fridge overnight.